ctphoenix/Python-Course-Material/chapter6.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:5f8ea1133d
 ## Exercise 2

-In this homework, we have prepared step-by-step instructions for you on how to prepare plots in Bokeh, a library designed for simple and interactive plotting.
+In this homework, we have prepared step-by-step instructions for you on how to prepare plots in Bokeh, a library designed for simple interactive plotting.
 We will demonstrate Bokeh by continuing the analysis of Scotch whiskies.

 *** =instructions
 - Let's create the names and colors we will use to plot the correlation matrix.
 Later, we will also use these colors plot each distillery geographically.
 Create a dictionary `region_colors` with regions as keys and cluster colors as values.